-- NEW: A teenager is missing after being swept out to sea
+- A teenager is missing after being swept out to sea

 - Strong winds blew and heavy rains fell late Sunday

 - Conditions are expected to worsen as the night progresses

 - Gusts of 60 to 70 mph are forecast in parts of England and Wales

 Southern Britain is getting hammered by a major Atlantic storm, which could be its worst in years, and the search for a missing teenager swept out to sea ended for the night with no sign of the boy.

 The unidentified teenager disappeared from Newhaven, East Sussex, on the southern coast, according to the Royal National Lifeboat Institution.